|A through C||D through H||I through O||P through R||S through Z|

 Line items that are contractually obligated to deliver a requested number of impressions.
 DFP ensures these items deliver in full through reserving inventory for the line item.
 Contrast this with Non-guaranteed line items, which are used to fill "leftover" or remnant impressions.

-Creative image or Flash files you can upload to Google for free.
+Creative image files you can upload to Google for free.
 Google will then manage these files and serve them directly to your site visitors.

 A line item type typically used for ads that promote products and services chosen by you.

 A value assigned to a particular user or device and is used to assist in ad serving functionality.
 The identifier contains no personally identifiable Information, can be reset by the user at any time, and respects user options to limit or opt out of ad tracking.
 Identifiers are used for audience list targeting, frequency capping, and sequential creative rotation.

 Examples of identifiers are cookies (used on web and mobile web), mobile advertising IDs (used within mobile apps), and publisher provided identifiers (PPID, used for cross-screen serving).
 Users always have the option of opting out of any identifier used by Google.

 The mobile advertising ID for Apple.
 Mobile advertising IDs allow developers and marketers to track activity for advertising purposes.

 An In-Page asset and an Overlay creative that expands onto the user's desktop.
 This creative type is used in instant messaging (IM) applications.